LinkedIn has huge potential for specialists and leaders in the B2B market.

 The following 3 elements are the 3 legs.

-The 2nd area in the GAIN strategy is Activity.
+The 2nd area in the GRIN strategy is Relationships.

 When Alice replied that she didn’t much care where she went, as long as she got somewhere the Cheshire Cat replied: “Oh, you’re sure to do that, if only you walk long enough.”